Quick Answer 🔍How many people have Smartphones in 2023?

 In 2014, around 26% of people used the internet from their smartphones.
 It became 48% by the end of 2019.

 People started depending on smartphones for many day-to-day activities.
 By 2025, Smartphones will become the most-used device to connect with the internet.

 14. $50 Billion Spent Through Smartphones in 2020

-Compared to 2019, the industry saw a 25% increase in the revenue generated from online purchases through smartphones, as held in smartphone statistics.
+Compared to 2019, the industry saw a 25% increase in the revenue generated from online purchases through smartphones.

 The emergence of the Covid-19 pandemic has significantly impacted the increased online consumer growth.